BASE: Solution (Part 3/4)

 The Verified Plastic Recovery Protocol (VPRP) sets international standards for rePurpose Global's plastic recovery projects, and is a fundamental pillar of the rePurpose Global impact process.

-But it offers more than that: it is a framework for any organization intending to invest in plastic action, for waste sector innovators seeking financial assistance, to auditors verifying the projects, and the broader plastic action ecosystem.
+But it offers more than that: it is a framework for any organization intending to invest in plastic action, for waste sector innovators seeking financial assistance, for auditors verifying the projects, and for the broader plastic action ecosystem.

 Each rePurpose Global project is evaluated against the VPRP.
 All projects have to be at least compliant (if not over and above!) throughout their project lifecycle.
 See Part 4 for more details on the evaluation process.